On coherent systems with fixed determinant

 \begin{rem}\begin{em} If $\gcd(r-k,d)=1$, the Zariski open subset of the theorem is the whole of $\GLL$.
-Note that $d\ge k-(g-1)(r-k)$ is precisely the condition for the non-emptiness of $G_L(r,d,k)$. \end{em}\end{rem}
+Note that $d\ge \max\{k-(g-1)(r-k),1\}$ is precisely the condition for the non-emptiness of $G_L(r,d,k)$. \end{em}\end{rem}

 \begin{cor} Under the hypotheses of Theorem \ref{thm1}, suppose further that $\cL$ is a general line bundle of degree $d$.
 Then, for general $(E,V)\in \GLL$, the bundle $E$ is stable and $(E,V)\in\GLi$ for all $i$. \end{cor} \begin{proof} Let $(E,V)\in G_L(r,d,k)$ be general.
 By \cite[Theorem 3.3(v)]{BGMMN1}, the bundle $E$ is stable and hence $(E,V)\in G_i(r,d,k)$ for all $i$.
 Under the assumption that $\cL$ is general, the result follows from this fact and the theorem. \end{proof}